 Mexico Unexplained.
 A growing collection of over 100 YouTube videos by author Robert Bitto.
 These videos run between 15 and 20 minutes exploring the history, culture and paranormal of Mexico.
 The "information is based partially on theory and conjecture."
 Two videos I enjoyed: 5 Brief Legends from Oaxaca: Mexico Unexplained and Guadalupe Island, Kingdom of Goats: Mexico Unexplained.

 Mechanics of Puerto Escondido, Up Close and Intimate With The Mexican Pipeline.
 This article posted on July 1, 2015, in Surfline.com explains the mechanisms; swells, winds and bathymetry that create the waves that Puerto is famous for in an easy to understand way.

 Booking.com.
 This site offers, or tries too, honest evaluations and accurate prices of hotels.
 There are also "guests reviews" posted on Booking.com by customers of booking.com.

 Tripadvisor.com.
-This site offers evaluations of hotels and restaurants but to be blunt, I do not trust the reviews.
+This site offers evaluations of hotels and restaurants but to be blunt, I do not trust the hotel and restaurant reviews.
 What I do like are the reviews on the "Things to do" and I use this when planning out a vacation to areas I am not familiar with.
 It is a gold mine of information.

 INAH Virtual Tours.
 INAH, the (Mexican) National Institute of Anthropology and History has over 100 museum and archeological site virtual tours.
 Some of the archaeological tours offer viewing of areas not normally open to the public.
 The tour of Monte Albán is one of the better tours.
 The site is mostly in Spanish, but it hardly matters since the tours are in photos.
 Click on the museum or archaeological site you are interested in.
 Hold the left side of the mouse down to rotate the picture.
 Click the arrow on the right to go to the next picture.